MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/troubleshoot-directaccess-server-console-ip-https-ipsec.md

 ## IPSec

-To be able to connect to internal resources, two connection security tunnels are configured by the remote access wizard, thru GPO, and deployed on the DA clients & DA Servers.
+To be able to connect to internal resources, two connection security tunnels are configured by the remote access wizard, through GPO, and deployed on the DA clients & DA Servers.

-One of the typical errors is the invalidity of the IP-HTTPS certificate installed on the Direct Access Server.
+One of the typical errors is the invalidity of the IP-HTTPS certificate installed on the DirectAccess Server.

 > IPsec: Not working properly
 > Error: